 A first information report (FIR) of the girl's murder was registered against unknown suspects under Sections 302 (premeditated murder), 363 (punishment for kidnapping) and 376 (punishment for rape) of the Pakistan Penal Code (PPC) on the complaint of her father.
 The father suspected that his daughter was sexually assaulted before being strangled to death.

 Police are awaiting the report of a postmortem examination performed on the child, which will determine whether she was subjected to rape or not.

 Several incidents and complaints of sexual assault have surfaced in Faisalabad over the last couple of weeks.

 The Punjab chief minister has formed a committee to investigate the reported alleged rape cases by paedophiles in Jaranwala.
 The committee has been tasked to expose the gangsters involved in the scandal, figure out the number of children and get other details including what action was taken by police when the first case was reported.

-On Saturday, people from different walks of life including teachers, students and civil society had staged separate protest demonstrations on the second consecutive day against what they said police failure to arrest the killer(s) of a female student of Government College University Faisalabad.
+On Saturday, people from different walks of life including teachers, students and civil society had staged separate protest demonstrations on the second consecutive day against what they said was police failure to arrest the killer(s) of a female student of Government College University Faisalabad.